telerik/fiddler-everywhere-docs/get-started/mobile-traffic/configure-ios.md

 ## Configure iOS Device

-With the current setup, you should be able to capture HTTP traffic.
-However, if you try to open any HTTPS website, you'll get the **_This site's security certificate is not trusted!_** error.
-To fix this, you should trust the Fiddler root certificate.

 1. Go to **_Settings > WiFi_** on your iOS device.
 2. Find your current network and click the **i** icon.
 3. Scroll to the bottom and choose **Manual** in the **_Configure Proxy_** option.